sharoncornelius/idpf-specification/idpf_specification.md

 </tr>
 <tr class="odd">
 <th><p>RX checksum support for 2<sup>nd</sup> inner tunnel.</p>
-<p>In case the packet parser supports more than 2 tunnels , this
+<p>In case the packet parser supports more than 2 tunnels, this
 capability represents the 2<sup>nd</sup> tunnel and the following ones.</p></th>
 <th><em>VIRTCHNL2_CAP_RX_CSUM_L3_IPV4_IN2